Raj-04/Raj-04/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on Full Stack Web Development Certification at BloomTech.
+- 🔭 I’m currently working on Full Stack Web Development Certification at BloomTech

 - 🌱 I’m currently learning to understand, the git flow in a large team setting